 Table of Contents

 Chapter One Why do we need a science of norms?

 Chapter Two Two competing normative worlds and their internal changes over time

 Chapter Four Law as a system of norms

 Chapter Five The evolution of norms and law

 Chapter Six Toward a theory of legal change

-Håkan Hydén is Senior Professor in Sociology of Law, Lund University, Sweden, and Fellow of the World Academy of Arts and Sciences.
+Håkan Hydén is a senior professor in sociology of law, Lund University, Sweden, and fellow of the World Academy of Arts and Sciences.